parsonjd/portfolio-react/README.md

 ## Installation
   1.Clone the repository.
 2. Run `npm install` to load all the dependencies.
 3. Run `npm start` to connect to the server.
 ## Usage
   The application is self-explanatory.
 There are links on the navigation bar to open up the About, Portfolio, Contact, and Resume page.
 There are also links to my prjoects once the portfolio page is open.
+Here is link to the demo: https://parsonjd.github.io/react-portfolio/

   [![react.png](https://i.postimg.cc/mrg2wSVr/react.png)](https://postimg.cc/18bQRwkx)
 ## License